Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - 10 minutes of walking outside after waking or after lunch

-- two sets of bodyweight squats, pushups, or rows
+- Two sets of bodyweight squats, pushups, or rows

-- one short hill walk
+- One short hill walk

-- light resistance training twice a week
+- Light resistance training twice a week

-- mobility work when the system feels braced or collapsed
+- Mobility work when the system feels braced or collapsed

-Protocol 4: use breathwork as steering, not domination
+Breath as steering, not domination

 Practice